Nationwide employee shortages cause local problems

-Many local businesses have been in peril since the spring of 2020 due to COVID-19 shutdowns, but as their doors finally reopened to the public, some businesses now find they don’t have enough help to stay open.
+NEW LONDON, Mo. — Many local businesses have been hit hard since the spring of 2020 because of COVID-19 shutdowns, but as their doors finally reopened to the public, some businesses now find they don’t have enough help to stay open.

 “We have had to close early or close down on some Saturdays and Sundays because we don’t have enough employees,” said Michelle Epperson, manager of Subway in New London.
 “It just seems that people don’t want to work, and we just don’t have enough people who do.”